 Experienced investors may consider investing in hedge funds with bitcoin-based portfolios.
 Bitcoin hedge funds are in their fledgling stages, with a handful operating out of fringe financial centers.
 The Bitcoin Fund, issued by Maltese firm Exante, is one such fund.

-6. Stock in bitcoin service providers
+6. Shares in the stocks of bitcoin service providers

 The value of bitcoins themselves is subject to fluctuation like other commodities and currencies.
 But if more merchants choose to accept bitcoin in the future and if consumers choose to adopt it as a means of payment, the value of some bitcoin service providers is likely to grow in a big way.
 Investing in these service providers (by buying stock, for example) provides an alternative to investing directly in bitcoin.